sewenew/redis-plus-plus/README.md

 This is a C++ client for Redis.
 It's based on [hiredis](https://github.com/redis/hiredis), and written in C++ 11.

+**NOTE**: I'm not a native speaker.
+So if the documentation is unclear, please feel free to open an issue or pull request.
+I'll response ASAP.

 ### Features
 - Most commands for Redis 4.0.
 - Connection pool.